bellebuta484/OneGoalTeamProfile/README.md

 _Kristie Magazinovic_
 I am currently studying a Bachelor of Business (Supply Chain and Logistics).
 Since Covid19 outbreak I decided to scale back on my full-time role as a National Fleet Manager for Hertz and focus on completing my degree.
 Studying through Open Universities has allowed me to pace my studies however this has been slow with a demanding job.
 I am now aiming to finish my degree in May 2021.
 I grew up on a working cattle and horse property and enjoy horse riding and spending time with my dogs.
 I also sing and play guitar in my spare time (Its cheaper than therapy).

-_Kur Bol Kur_
-I have no previous experience or knowledge in Information technology.
-My nationality is Sudanese.
-I do not have any higher education degrees, so to date my education level is equivalent to year 10.
-My native language is Thuɔŋjäŋ; which is more commonly known as Dinka, I can also speak Arabic and English.
-One fact about me that others may find interesting could be that I have experience in various farming industries, such as agriculture, horticulture and viticulture and that I previously had my own hobby farm with sheep, goats, pigs, cows, poultry and I had grown fodder, fruit and vegetables.

 _Kym Reilly_